microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 how these arguments _might_ be authored and implemented to satisfy some of these scenarios.

-Since each WP will have it's own unique ID assigned to it by the monarch, then running a command in a given window with ID `N` should be as easy as something
+Since each window process will have it's own unique ID assigned to it by the monarch, then running a command in a given window with ID `N` should be as easy as something like:
-like:

 ```
 wt.exe --session N new-tab ; split-pane